sero583/FlapPyBlink/README.md

 # Credits

-Many credits go out to the original creator [sourabhv](https://github.com/sourabhv) of the base game used in this project.
+Many credits go out to the original creator [sourabhv](https://github.com/sourabhv) of the base game used in this project and to the co-developer [Taylan Özdabak](https://github.com/taylan474).